 If we are stuck in the dilemma of wanting to make changes and feeling unable to do so, there are really only three alternatives.
 Let’s consider them one at a time.

 2) Roll back.
-The second way of dealing with the situation is to simply abandon your desire for more, and just settle.
+The second way of dealing with the situation is to simply abandon your desire to change, and choose to just settle.
 For most people who make this choice the internal dialog might be, “this is my life and there’s nothing I can do about it.”
 Some would call this giving up, I call it acceptance.

 There is nothing wrong with acceptance.
 In fact it can put you in a very powerful place.
 It eliminates the desire for more, and finds pleasure in the present reality.
 If you can let go of wanting to be more than you currently are, and find inner harmony in doing so, then this is the way to go.